 Cereal - multiple flavors; available in individual boxes or in bulk cartons.
-Note that cereal can be eaten dry, with cold water, or with dehydrated milk; most Crews eat dry or with water.
+Note that cereal can be eaten dry, with cold water, or with dehydrated milk; most Crews eat dry or with water, because dehydrated milk is not a popular item with most Scouts.